 Breakfast in Old Town at Old Town Mexican Cafe

 Dinner at Sammy’s

 The main street in Old Town leads all the way down to this historic site with different things.
 Zack told me he had been there so many times as a child he really did not walk through the site.
-At the same time, my dad (a very history loving man) told me it was worth going to check it out.
-So just test your group your going with and maybe they will want to check it out.
+At the same time, my dad (a very history-loving man) told me it was worth going to check it out.
+So just test the group you're going with and maybe they will want to check it out.
 It doesn’t take very long to walk through and is totally free!

 We sat towards the back of the restaurant, it wasn’t very busy.

 It wasn’t peak season yet for tourists but this woman was taking photos of guests.
 She asked to take photos of Zack and me.
 We took them and she really didn’t tell us what they were for.
 She came back at the end of our meal and asked if we wanted to buy them (there were a few options).
 We opted not to but she gave us this flyer-type of photo card with a picture of us and the advertisement of the restaurant.

 I ordered chicken enchiladas and they were decent.
 I wouldn’t say I would have to go back for them.
 The prices were not terrible and I would say you could stop in here.
 Most restaurants are Mexican style so it can be hard to choose.
 I would totally recommend Fred’s.

 Up next we headed to the suspension bridge.
 I was expecting it to be closer to the ocean but it is really just the middle of a neighborhood.
 Here is what the entrance I entered through looks like.
 I found it just by searching Suspension Bridge and it came up right away.